 They say, “the best way to predict the future is to invent it” – so I’ve tried…and an applied physicist with a Harvard MBA can be a disruptive threat to any paradigm.
 Inventing the future has rarely been easy, but it has been a grand adventure.
-So, I made this for those who ask, “what do you do?”
+So, now that I am getting older and grayer, I made this for those who ask, “what do you do?”

 In the 1980’s, I conceived laser weapons, drone-based tactical systems, and immersive virtual environments for DoD that are still “emerging” today, pioneered zero-gravity manufacturing in space, and helped accelerate the way semiconductor capital equipment is produced in Silicon Valley.
 I also graduated from Georgia Tech with highest honors, and HBS with distinction.